Neurovascular

 • Free

-Neurovascular disease affects the network of blood vessels in and surrounding the brain leading to potentially fatal conditions such as strokes and aneurysms.
-With as many as 6 million Americans affected by cerebral aneurysms alone annually, the need for improved neurovascular interventional therapies is profound.
-At Zeus, we specialize in the ultra-thin, strong, flexible, and precision extruded products necessary to successfully navigate the extremely small vessels of the neurovascular network.
+Neurovascular disease affects the network of blood vessels in and surrounding the brain, leading to potentially fatal conditions such as strokes and aneurysms.
+With millions around the world affected by cerebral aneurysms each year, the need for improved neurovascular interventional therapies is profound.
+At Zeus, we specialize in the ultra-thin, strong, flexible, and precision products necessary to successfully navigate the extremely small vessels of the neurovascular network.

 In keeping with these advances, Zeus manufactures a range of catheter components and biomaterials that are particularly well-suited for the neurovascular system.
-We manufacture the industry’s thinnest PTFE extruded liners with wall thicknesses < 0.001″ (0.025 mm) and tolerances approaching ± 0.0005″ (0.0127 mm).
+Our PTFE StreamLiner™ series of catheter liners offers among the thinnest walls and tightest tolerances in the industry, with nominal wall thicknesses as low as 0.0004″ (0.0102 mm) and tolerances approaching ± 0.0002″ (0.0051 mm).

 Our Team is Your Team

 At Zeus, we strive to meet the demands of the medical sector every day and improve the level of deliverable care.
 As part of that mission, we continually partner with engineers, researchers, and clinicians to address and provide solutions to the neurovascular market.
-We will work with you to advance your prototype from design to production and can even assist with small scale product assembly.
+We will work with you to advance your projects from design to production and can even assist with small-scale product assembly.

 • APPLICATIONS

-Balloon – For delivery of balloon-tipped catheters, Zeus components can provide solutions for balloon and stent protectors, customized and multi-lumen tubing, and liners for your specialized microcatheter needs.
+Balloons/Balloon Catheters – Zeus components can provide solutions for balloon and stent protectors, customized and multi-lumen tubing, and liners for your specialized microcatheter needs.

-Diagnostic – When visualization is of primary importance, such as in brain angiography, our biocompatible catheter components are chemically unreactive not only with the body but also with dyes which are commonly used for contrast material.
-Zeus components are able to withstand a range of sterilization protocols to minimize the risk of catheter-associated infections.
+Diagnostic – When visualization is of primary importance, such as in angiography, our catheter components are chemically unreactive not only with the body, but also with dyes commonly used for contrast material.

 Dilation – Catheter procedures focused on widening narrow biological passages have a variety of roles in health care.
-Whether for stent placement, drug delivery, or stroke treatment, Zeus catheter components are capable of meeting the highly defined functional needs for these applications as well the biocompatibility and usage life for these devices.
+Whether for stent placement, drug delivery, or stroke treatment, Zeus catheter components are capable of meeting the highly defined functional needs of these applications.

-Imaging – For procedures where maximum flexibility to navigate difficult anatomical micro-spaces, Zeus’ polymer linings and coatings provide optimum performance.
-Our drawn fiber and other monofilaments – including our liquid crystal polymer (LCP) – increase catheter stability and torque response while enabling the capture of detailed geometries and electrical maps.
-Zeus fibers and monofilaments are an excellent replacement for metals where certain applications preclude these materials such as MRI.
+Imaging – From angiograms to intravascular ultrasound (IVUS) to optical coherence tomography (OCT), Zeus catheter componentry helps improve the ability of imaging catheters to navigate tortuous anatomical spaces for proper image acquisition and characterization of plaque.
+Our drawn fiber and other monofilaments – including our liquid crystal polymer (LCP) – are an excellent replacement for metals where certain applications preclude these materials, such as MRI.

-Micro-Catheters – With improving technologies to create ever-smaller implantable devices, physicians likewise need catheter componentry capable of performing these catheterization procedures.
-Zeus has focused our efforts to create a thinner, stronger, and more flexible PTFE liner and other catheter components to deliver advanced lifesaving treatments.
+Microcatheters – With improving technologies to create ever-smaller devices, physicians likewise need catheter componentry capable of performing these catheterization procedures.
+Zeus has focused our efforts to create thinner, stronger, and more flexible PTFE liners and other catheter components to deliver advanced lifesaving treatments.

 • PRODUCTS

-Catheter Braiding – When metals cannot be used in certain critical procedures, Zeus offers drawn fibers available in PEEK as well as our liquid crystal polymer (LCP) monofilament as non-metallic alternatives to stainless steel braiding for catheter reinforcement.
+Catheter Braiding – When metals cannot be used in certain catheterization procedures, Zeus offers drawn fibers and monofilaments available in PEEK and LCP as non-metallic and flexible alternatives to stainless steel braiding.
 These materials are MRI-compatible and available in flat and rounded profiles.

-Catheter Liners – Typically made of etched PTFE or our Aeos™ ePTFE, these extruded catheter inner liners provide the utmost in lubricity, electrical performance, chemical resistance, and are UV sterilizable.
+Catheter Liners – Typically made of PTFE that has been chemically etched to allow for bonding, these inner liners of catheters provide the utmost in lubricity, electrical performance, chemical resistance, and are sterilizable via multiple methods.

-Customized Tubing – Zeus offers a wide range of fluoropolymers and specialized plastics with a history of success in medical device applications.
-For your particular needs, we can provide custom etching, flaring, tipping, engineered surface tubing, and prototype sampling with quick turnaround with full technical support.
+Customized Tubing – We offer a wide range of fluoropolymers and specialized plastics with a history of success in medical device applications.
+Depending on your needs, we can provide custom etching, flaring, tipping, and prototype sampling with quick turnaround and complete technical support.

-Fusing Sleeves – Heat shrinkable fluoropolymer tubing provides an excellent way to add a protective and tight jacket covering for joined catheter components or simply as an outer covering for the catheter itself.
-We offer FEP heath shrink tubing and FluoroPEELZ® peelable heat shrink as fusing sleeves which can withstand high temperatures and contribute extremely high lubricity.
+Fusing Sleeves – Heat shrinkable fluoropolymer tubing provides an excellent way to reflow the underlying nylon or Pebax® jacketing material during catheter construction.
+We offer FEP heat shrink tubing and FluoroPEELZ™ peelable heat shrink as fusing sleeves, both of which can withstand high temperatures and contribute to a smooth surface finish for the completed device.

-Multi-lumen Catheter Tubing – This tubing is made with multiple passages through which multiple treatments or instruments can to directed towards a site.
-These tubings are made with tight tolerances, unsurpassed capabilities, and superior quality standards.
-These specialized tubings are available in a variety of biocompatible resins and are USP Class VI approved.
+Multi-lumen Tubing – This tubing creates multiple passages through which several simultaneous treatments or instruments can be directed toward the treatment site.
+Available in a variety of resins, these products are made with tight tolerances, unsurpassed capabilities, and superior quality standards.

-Processing / Support Mandrels – As a building block for catheter construction, this polymer core provides the central arbor around which the catheter is made and supports the desired interior diameter (ID) of the catheter tubing.
+Processing / Support Mandrels – A building block for catheter construction, this polymer core provides the central arbor around which the catheter is made and supports the desired ID.
 After construction, the mandrel is removed to produce the final ID.
-Our catheter fluoropolymer components are highly lubricious and are ideal for use as mandrels for their ease of removal; these mandrels are available in PEEK and PTFE.
+Our catheter components are highly lubricious and are ideal for use as mandrels with easy removal; these are available in PEEK and PTFE.

 • MATERIALS